ericschwen/gel-memory/README.md

 Address: 509 Clark Hall
 Email: itai.cohen@cornell.edu

 Note: This repository contains all of my code from my experimenting and iterating on this project over a couple of years.
-The individual files are commented, but the folders are not well structured for guiding another user through the workflow of processing a set of microscopy data.
+The individual files are commented, but the folders are not well structured for guiding another user through the workflow of processing and analyzing set of microscopy data.
 I wrapped up this project a couple of years ago and don't anticipate returing to reorganize it in the near future.
 Feel free to contact me with any questions.